Jaded-Encoding-Thaumaturgy/wobbly-guide/src/wobbly/starting.md

 to have the highest likelihood of the guessed scenes being correct.
 If dmetrics matches a scene mics didn't, it will fall back on dmetrics.
-This is the most reliable option, and it's quite accurate and returns the least amount of errors.
+This is the in the middle in terms of reliability, with the least amount of errors.

 ### Edge cutoff